jsullivan5/hack-for-humanity-2018_api/README.md

 git
 node
 npm
+IBM Bluemix
 ```

 ### Installing

 A step by step series of examples that tell you how to get a development env running

+#### IBM Bluemix
+This project uses IBM Bluemix Watson API to accomplish speech to text.

+To set up:  Visit this link to the [IBM Website](https://www.ibm.com/watson/services/speech-to-text/) and follow the prompts to start for free.

 1. Clone this repository